vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/104/04_yuyopa_nAbhiruparasyAyoH.md

 title = "04"

 +++
-Likewise consult the publ. intro. for my interpr. of this verse.
+Likewise consult the published introduction. for my interpr. of this verse.

 In b prá … tirate, whose regular object is ā́yus- ‘lifetime’ (which I supply here), plays off the name Āyu in the previous pāda.
 With Oldenberg and Witzel Gotō I supply ‘dawns’ with pū́rvābhiḥ, on the basis of V.48.2, adduced by Oldenberg